 Waterloo Pitch: Waterloo has the University of Waterloo.
 This is the school that was just ranked #1 in Canada for computer science, engineering and mathematics.
 It has Canada’s largest engineering department, which has more students than MIT and Stanford combined.
+It's one of the world's top-40 engineering and technology universities and in the top-25 for computer science.
 Really, the University of Waterloo is a big part of the reason our community has the highest quality tech talent in Canada and was listed as the #1 emerging tech talent market in North America.

 How close is it to a major city?